goharbor/harbor/contrib/helm/harbor/README.md

 ## Persistence

-You need to create `StorageClass` before able to persist data in persistent volume.
+You need to create `StorageClass` before you can persist data in persistent volume.

-And set the following values in `values.yaml`
+To create a `StorageClass`, set the following value in `values.yaml`:

 ```yaml
 persistence: